rbiez/simplex-watchface-connectiq/README.md

 # Simplex Garmin Watchface

-A simple customizable analog watchface for Garmin smartwatches.
+A simple analog watchface for Garmin smartwatches.

+All colors are customizable.
+Date, second hand, and numbers can be removed in the settings if wanted.
+The face includes by default a light and a dark theme.
+If you wish to apply the customized colors select "Custom" mode in the settings.
+The color of the second hand will be always the one specified in the settings, even in "Theme" mode.

 <img src="bright.png" width="120">
 <img src="dark.png" width="120">